 - Represented the indenture trustee and largest unsecured creditor on the Official Committee of Unsecured Creditors in In re Alpha Natural Resources, Inc., a large coal case in the Bankruptcy Court for the Eastern District of Virginia.

-- Represents National Heritage Foundation, a large non-profit organization, in Chapter 11 proceedings in the Eastern District of Virginia (In re National Heritage Foundation).
+- Represented National Heritage Foundation, a large non-profit organization, in Chapter 11 proceedings in the Eastern District of Virginia (In re National Heritage Foundation).
 Representation includes Chapter 11 post-petition claims and defending the Reorganized Debtor in various appeals arising out of the bankruptcy proceedings before the U.S. District Court for the Eastern District of Virginia, the Fourth Circuit Court of Appeals, and the United States Supreme Court.

-- Represents a Federal Court Appointed Receiver for a large international bank, who was appointed by the United States District Court for the Eastern District of Virginia.
+- Represented a Federal Court Appointed Receiver for a large international bank, who was appointed by the United States District Court for the Eastern District of Virginia.
 The receivership arises out of approximately $34 million owed to the bank.
 Also represents the Receiver in a multi-million dollar national arbitration claim regarding a construction dispute arising out of the NSA’s building of the Utah Data Center.

 - Served as lead counsel to M&P Patent, a Lichtenstein pharmaceutical corporation, in a contractual dispute with a large, multi-national corporation, concerning rights under an intellectual property agreement.
 Successfully resolved the dispute in multiple forums, including in international arbitration in Switzerland, the United States District Court for the Eastern District of Virginia, and the U.S. Court of Federal Claims.